Jog Falls: Significance

 Associated with the waterfall is the nearby Linganamakki Dam across the Sharavati River.
 The water released from the dam adds to the beauty of the waterfalls in the monsoon season.
-The power station has been operational since 1948 and is of 120 MW capacity, one of the largest hydroelectric stations in India at that time and a small source of electric power for Karnataka now.
-The power station was previously named Krishna Rajendra hydro-electric project, after the King of Mysore at that time.
-The name was later changed to Mahatma Gandhi Hydro-electric Project.
-It was served by The Hirebhaskara dam until 1960.
-After 1960, due to the ideas of Mokshagundam Visvesvarayya, Linganmakki Dam has been used for power generation.
+The power station has been operational since 1948 and is of 120 MW capacity, one of the largest hydroelectric stations in India at the time of its construction though a relatively small source of electric power for Karnataka today.
+The power station was previously named Krishna Rajendra hydroelectric project, after the King of Mysore at that time.
+The name was later changed to Mahatma Gandhi Hydroelectric Project.
+It was served by the Hirebhaskara Dam until 1960.
+After 1960, due to the ideas of Mokshagundam Visvesvarayya, Linganamakki Dam has been used for power generation.

 Power

-The hydro-electric project was conceived by the government of Mysore in mid-1943.
-A scheme to generate 64,000 horsepower at a cost of ₹358 lakh was designed.
-The Power House on the right bank of the Gerusoppa dam consists of four Francis-type turbines coupled to the generating units of 60 MW each.
-The units are configured to operate at a design head of 47.5 mtrs.
+The hydroelectric project was conceived by the government of Mysore in mid-1943.
+A scheme to generate 64,000 horsepower at a cost of ₹358 lakh was planned.
+The Power House on the right bank of the Gerusoppa Dam consists of four Francis-type turbines coupled to two generating units of 60 MW each.
+The units are configured to operate at a design head of 47.5 meters.
 An outdoor switchyard is located between the toe of the dam and the power house.
-Power from the outdoor yard is evacuated through a 220 KV double circuit transmission line connected to the state grid at Talaguppa.

-The capacity was increased subsequently and currently generates 240 MW of power.
+Power from the outdoor yard is evacuated through a 220 KV double-circuit transmission line connected to the state grid at Talaguppa.
+The dam's power capacity was later increased and currently generates 240 MW of power.